“I was the guy there when the paper was white.”

 2017 Das Ende translated into German

-2017 Escorting Tom was produced in April at Burien Actors Theatre (near Seattle), after winning first place in that company’s 2017 Bill and Peggy Hunt Playwrights Festival.
+2017 Escorting Tom, a marital drama, produced at Burien Actors Theatre (near Seattle), after winning first place in that company’s 2017 Bill and Peggy Hunt Playwrights Festival.
+Calen Winn director.

 2017 Escorting Tom was a semifinalist selection for American Association of Community Theatre (AACT) NewPlayFest.

 2016 Das Ende had a public reading, presented by Seattle Playwrights Circle at Elliott Bay Books, Nov.
 6.